-- 13.1.
-White and a Blue judogi approved by the IJF are required at all IJF sanctioned International level events. - 13.2.
-All National Championships in Canada require two colour judogi that must meet the current IJF size standards (as measured by the sokuteiki), however, they do not need to meet the IJF label or manufacturer standard. - 13.3.1.
-At all other events in Canada, the choice of one- or two-colour judogi is at the discretion of the Organizing Committees of events. - 13.3.2.
-If one-colour judogi is the preferred option, it must be white.
+- 16. White and blue judogis - 16.1.
+A white and a blue judogi approved by the IJF are required at all IJF sanctioned International level events. - 16.2.
+All National Championships in Canada require two colors of judogis that must meet the current IJF size standards (as measured by the sokuteiki); however, they do not need to meet the IJF label or manufacturer standard. - 16.3.
+At all other events in Canada, the choice of one or two colors of judogi is at the discretion of the Organizing Committees of events. - 16.4.
+If one color of judggi is the preferred option, it must be white; if such is the case, one of the competitors must have a blue sash in addition to the belt and the other competitor a white sash in addition to the belt.

-14. Judogi & T-shirts:

-- 14.1.
-All judoka entering the tournament must have an immediate access to spare judogi - 14.2.
+- 17. Judogi & T-shirts - 17.1.
+All judoka entering the tournament must have an immediate access to spare judogi. - 17.2.
 All female judoka entering the tournament must have an immediate access to a spare white T-shirt.

-MEDICAL:

-15. Loss of consciousness:
+MEDICAL - The designated tournament medical personnel has the ultimate authority to render the decision of withdrawal of an athlete from the event.

-- Any competitor who is competing in a tournament of U18 age division (or younger who loses consciousness as a result of a Shime Waza, is not allowed to continue in the tournament and will not be eligible for repechage or entry in another division taking place on the same day, due to a medical withdrawal. - Loss of consciousness due to shime waza in the U21; Senior and Veteran events will not result in withdrawal of the athlete from the event regardless of his/her age.
+- 18. Loss of consciousness - 18.1.
+Any competitor who is competing in a tournament of U18 age division (or younger) who loses consciousness as a result of a shime-waza, is not allowed to continue in the tournament and will not be eligible for repechage or entry in another division taking place on the same day - 18.2.
+Loss of consciousness due to shime-waza in the U21; Senior and Veteran events will not result in an automatic withdrawal of the athlete from the event regardless of his/her age. - 19.
+Concussion - 19.1.
+Any competitor who is suspected to have sustained a concussion during a tournament shall be withdrawn from the competition and shall follow Judo Canada's concussion protocol. - 19.2.
+Medical withdrawal for concussion applies to the full event and the athletes must follow Judo Canadas "Return to Play" protocol. - 20.
+Medical examinations - 20.1.
+For U18 and younger age divisions, the number of medical visits during the bout is unlimited. - 20.2.
+"Blood situations" and minor injuries will be dealt with in accordance with the current rules. - 21.
+Asthma medications - 21.1.
+Asthma medications can be used ONLY as prescribed by the physician and the TUE is required if that medication is on the WADA prohibited list. - 22.
+ADD and ADHD medications - 22.1.
+ADA and ADHD medications can be used ONLY as prescribed by the physician and the TUE is required if that medication is on the WADA prohibited list. - 23.
+"Blood Free" Environment - 23.1.

-16. Concussion:

-16.1 Any competitor who is suspected to have sustained a concussion during a tournament shall be withdrawn from the competition and shall follow Judo Canada's concussion protocol.

-- 16.2 Medical withdrawal for concussion applies to the full event and the athletes must follow Judo Canadas "return to play" protocol. - 16>.3 the designated tournament medical personnel has the authority to render the decision of withdrawal.

-17. Medical examinations:

-- 17.1. for U18 and younger age divisions the number of medical visits during the bout is unlimited. - 17.3.
-"Blood situations" and minor injuries will be dealt with in accordance with the current IJF rules.

-18. Asthma medications:

-- 18.1.
-Asthma medications can be used ONLY as prescribed by the physician and the TUE is required if that medication is on the WADA prohibited list. - 19.
-ADD and ADHD medications: - 19.1 ADA and ADHD medications can be used ONLY as prescribed by the physician and the TUE is required if that medication is on the WADA prohibited list

-20. "Blood Free" Environment:

-- 20.1.
 Each venue must ensure a "blood free" environment.
-To remove any blood contamination from the combat zone chlorine solvent must be available for cleaning. - 20.2.
-A judogi contaminated with blood must be changed.
+To remove any blood contamination from the combat zone, chlorine solvent must be available for cleaning. - 23.2.
+A judogi contaminated with blood must be cleaned.

-LEGAL:
+LEGAL

-21. Alcohol & Drugs:
+24. Alcohol & Drugs